PGY1 Residency (West Chester Hospital)

 • The first presentation will be focused on the topic area selected for the longitudinal research project and the second PGR presentation will be on a pharmacotherapeutic topic of the resident’s choice.

-Pharmacy Morbidity, Mortality, and Improvement (MMI)
+Morbidity, Mortality, and Improvement Conference (MMI)

-• The goal of MMI is to review and discuss a real-world, patient safety situation with opportunity for improvement in the medication use process.
+• The goal of pharmacy’s MMI conference is to review and discuss a real-world, patient safety situation with opportunity for improvement in the medication use process.
 Each resident will select a case for presentation verbally for facilitated, process improvement discussion and as a written article for departmental communication and continued education.

 Hospital Committee Involvement

 The purpose of committee membership and active participation is to assist in fostering interdisciplinary and interdepartmental working relationships, teach organization and management skills, and introduce the resident to the working structure of the hospital.
+Residents will be assigned to participate in two committees over the course of the year (each for ~half of the program) as part of the practice management learning experience.

 Salary and Benefits